Menu Close

 In Uzbekistan, there is a very modern high-speed train, named Afrosiyob, which has been purchased from Spain.
 The train is very comfortable and offers a very smooth way to travel between different cities in the country.
 On board you can, for example, charge your mobile phone and buy snacks.

-In cities, for example, you can take a taxi, and in the capital Tashkent there is a stunningly beautiful metro.
+In cities, for example, you can take a taxi, and in the capital Tashkent there is a stunningly beautiful underground railway.
 Of course, you can also rent a car and book various guided excursions.

 Vågar man resa till Uzbekistan?